-Considering I’ve had a chance to travel much of this country over the years, I…
+Considering I’ve had a chance to travel throughout this country over the years, I like…

 Hope everyone had a great holiday!!
 Today I’m thinking about one of the biggest nights of the year, New Year’s Eve.
 While it brings out the party animals and bucket-listers in droves, I always seem to hear the same thing from friends and family.
 Their main goal is to spend a relatively quiet and peaceful evening with the people they love.
 Ringing in the year in a memorable fashion, but not too memorable.
 I have to agree…peaceful and quiet and avoiding crazy crowds seems like a great idea.

 Here are several places to consider if you want to travel but are looking for a (relatively) peaceful New Year’s Eve: